AkiraKanade/learngit/readme.txt

-dwdwd
-dwdww
-now i changed`
+now is a new step